What is renters insurance?

 Filing a renters insurance claim

+What is renters insurance, and why should you have it?
 When filing a renters insurance claim, it’s important to know the basics of what you should do in order to get through the process efficiently.

 - Have a renters insurance claim?
 Contact your insurance agent now.
 You can get protection by repairing any damages as soon as possible.
 Talk to your agent about any problems.